w97en8/IBM-Data-Science-Course-5-Final-Project/Course 5 Final Project README.md

 # IBM-Data-Science-Course-5-Final-Project
 This is the final project for Coursera Course 5: Analyzing Historical Stock/Revenue Data and Building a Dashboard.

 In this project, we are to take on the role of a data scientist working for an investment firm.
-The goal is to extract revenue and stock data for Tesla and Gamestop, and to build a dashboard that compares the price of the stock and the revenue.
+The goal is to extract revenue and stock data for Tesla and Gamestop, and to build a dashboard that compares the price of the stock and revenue.

 The following criteria are covered in this project:
 1. Using pandas to import stock dataframes from Tesla and Gamestop